Millennium yews: Cuttings

 The initial project was run by David Bellamy, David Shreeve and Libby Simon and it was expected that a few hundred cuttings would be needed.
 The uptake was much bigger than expected and the project soon expanded with a "last-minute" operation to gather the necessary cuttings.
 Botanist Fergus Kinmonth led a collection team that used climbers to take cuttings at high level from some sixty yews.
 The cuttings, around 6 in in height, were packed in newspaper and transported in picnic boxes by motorcycle courier to a nursery in Bedford where they were grown on in greenhouses at Mill House Nurseries, Houghton Conquest, by Martin Day.

-The young plants were distributed throughout 2000 in a series of 40 special services held across the country, many in cathedrals. composed "The Yew Tree Hymn" for the occasion and the supermarket Waitrose provided specially designed carrier bags to transport the cuttings.
+The young plants were distributed throughout 2000 in a series of 40 special services held across the country, many in cathedrals.
+Graham Preskett composed "The Yew Tree Hymn" for the occasion and the supermarket Waitrose provided specially designed carrier bags to transport the cuttings.
 The Royal Mail issued a commemorative stamp to celebrate the project, as part of its 2000 "Tree and Leaf" series.
 During one service at St Paul's Cathedral some 136 yew cuttings were distributed at a ceremony attended by 1,000 people.
 Costs prohibited the sending of a lorry to Truro so private cars were used instead to transport smaller cuttings.
 One bishop said "This has been amazing—so many people who would not normally have come to a service in my cathedral—but they have come for a tree".

 As a result of the project some 8,000 yews were planted in 7,000 Church of England parishes.
 Those planted included trees at Lambeth Palace, home of the Archbishop of Canterbury, and the National Memorial Arboretum.
 Often dignitaries were invited to ceremonially plant the trees and these included bishops, vicars, celebrities and members of the Royal Family.